7.8. Courtroom Players: Judges and Court Staff

 Lore Rutz-Burri

-In their 1977 book, Felony Justice: An organizational analysis of criminal courts, James Eisenstein and Herbert Jacob, coined the term “courtroom workgroup.”
+In their 1977 book, Felony Justice: An Organizational Analysis of Criminal Courts, James Eisenstein and Herbert Jacob coined the term “courtroom workgroup.”
 [1] They specifically referred to the cooperative working relationship between prosecutors, defense attorneys, and judges in working together (as opposed to an adversarial relationship that the public might expect) to efficiently resolve most of the cases in the criminal courts.
 This chapter more generally uses the term to include all the individuals working in the criminal courts—judges, attorneys, and the variety of court staff.

 The accusatory phase (the pre-trial phase) and adjudicatory phase (the trial phase) of the criminal justice process include individuals who regularly work together in the trial courts.
 The prosecutor files the accusatory instrument called either an information or an indictment, and represents the state in plea bargaining, on pretrial motions, during the trial, and in the sentencing phase.
 The defense attorney represents the defendant after charges have been filed, through the pre-trial process, in a trial, and during sentencing, and maybe on the appeal as well.
 Judges, aided by several court personnel, conduct the pretrial, trial, and sentencing hearings.
 Prosecutors, defense counsel, and judges perform different roles, but all are concerned with the judicial process and the interpretation of the law.
 These law professionals are graduates of law schools and have passed the bar examination establishing their knowledge of the law and their ability to do legal analysis.
 As persons admitted by the state or federal bar associations to the practice of law, they are subject to the same legal codes of professional responsibility, disciplinary rules, and ethical rules and opinions for lawyers.
-Although the American criminal justice system is said to represent the adversarial model, the reality is that prosecutors, defense attorneys, judges and court staff work with cooperation and consensus rather than conflict.
-This is understandable when considering the common goal of efficient and expedition case processing and prescribed and agreed upon rules for achieving those goals.
+Although the American criminal justice system is said to represent the adversarial model, the reality is that prosecutors, defense attorneys, judges, and court staff work with cooperation and consensus rather than conflict.
+This is understandable when considering the common goal of efficient and expedition case processing and prescribed and agreed-upon rules for achieving those goals.

-Trial judges: Misperceptions and Realities
+Trial Judges: Misperceptions and Realities

-Trial court judges are responsible for presiding over pre-trial, trial and sentencing hearings, as well as probation and parole revocation hearings.
+Trial court judges are responsible for presiding over pre-trial, trial, and sentencing hearings, as well as probation and parole revocation hearings.
 They issue search and arrest warrants, set bail or authorize release, sentence offenders, engage in pre-sentence conferences with attorneys, work with court clerks, bailiffs, jail staff, etc. Trial judges have considerable, but not unlimited, discretion.
 In addition to the ethical and disciplinary rules governing all attorneys in the state, trial judges are subject to judicial codes of conduct.
 Judges are bound by the applicable rules of law when deciding cases and writing their legal opinions.
 Some rules governing judges are flexible guidelines while other rules are very precise requirements.

 At trial, if the defendant elects to waive a jury, there is a bench trial, and the judge sits as the “trier of fact.”
 Like jurors in a jury trial, the judge has considerable discretion when deciding what facts were proven (or not) by the parties and what witnesses he or she finds credible.
 When the defendant elects for a jury trial, the jury decides what the facts are.
 In either a bench or jury trial, the trial judge rules: on the admissibility of evidence (whether a jury is entitled to hear certain testimony or look at physical evidence), whether witnesses are competent, whether privileges exist, whether witnesses qualify as experts, whether jurors will be excused from jury service, etc. At the end of the jury trial, the judge gives a set of jury instructions to the jurors which informs them on the law that applies to the case they are deciding.

 If the defendant is convicted, then the judge will impose the sentence.
 Except for death penalty cases, jurors are generally not involved with sentencing the defendant.
-Judges have perhaps the broadest discretion in their role imposing sentences.
+Judges have perhaps the broadest discretion in their role in imposing sentences.
 However, with more states enacting mandatory minimums and sentence guidelines, judicial discretion has been severely curtailed.

 “In the eyes of most Americans, the judge is the key player in the courtroom workgroup.
 The symbolism and ceremony of a criminal trial reinforce this view.
 The judge is seated on a raised bench, robed in black, and wields a gavel to maintain order in the courtroom.
 Moreover, the participants and spectators—including the defense attorney and the prosecutor—are commanded to ‘all rise’ when the judge enters or leaves the courtroom.
 It is no wonder, then that the judge is seen as the most influential person in court.

 This view of the judge, though accurate to some degree, is misleading for at least two reasons.
-First, although the judge clearly plays an important role—in many cases, the lead role—in state and federal criminal courts, other actors play significant supporting roles.
+First, although the judge plays an important role—in many cases, the lead role—in state and federal criminal courts, other actors play significant supporting roles.
 This is particularly the case in the majority of criminal cases that are settled by plea, not trial.
 In these cases, the key player may be the prosecutor rather than the judge.
 A second reason why the traditional view of the judge is misleading is that it is based on an inaccurate assessment of the role of the judge.
 Judging involves more than presiding at trials.
-In fact, most of what judges do during a typical day or week is something other than presiding at trials—reading case files, conducting hearings, accepting guilty pleas, pronouncing sentences, and managing court dockets.”
+Most of what judges do during a typical day or week is something other than presiding at trials—reading case files, conducting hearings, accepting guilty pleas, pronouncing sentences, and managing court dockets.”
 [2]

 The role played by the judge, in other words, is both less influential and more varied than the traditional view would have people believe.